Onuchin-Artem/resume/Onuchin-Artem-machine-learning-engineer.md

 - Started AdScience team - team responsible for quality of Indeed ad-tech products.
 - Improved product metrics of BidOptimizer - one of key Indeed products for employers - by tweaking its algorithm.
-- Built a product that sets the bids according cost-per-apply target.
+- Built a product that sets the bids according to cost-per-apply target.
 - Wrote a pig loader that allows to read imhotep data from pig.

 _Apr 2013 – May 2015_. **Software engineer**, Yandex LLC,